Open Topics

 • Strong background in mathematical optimization (preferably combined with Machine Learning setting)

-• Proficiency with python and deep learning frameworks (Tensorflow or Pytorch)
+• Proficiency with python and deep learning frameworks (Pytorch or Tensorflow)

 • (Preferred) Knowledge of training techniques to obtain classifiers that are robust against small perturbations in data